dalyIsaac/Whim/docs/index.md

 > All the power to the user!

 Whim is a hackable, pluggable and scriptable dynamic window manager for Windows 10 and 11, built using WinUI 3, .NET, and C# scripting.
+Whim supports multiple layout engines, workspaces, and plugins.
+Whim is designed to be highly customizable and extensible, allowing users to create their own layouts, workspaces, and plugins.

+Whim can be configured using YAML, JSON, or C# scripting.

 ![Whim demo](images/demo.gif)